Estudio24516/Estudio24516.github.io/content/authors/admin/_index.md

 ## About Me

-Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Hello!
+I am a PhD student in Industrial and Operations Engineering at University of Michigan, Ann Arbor.
+My research interests include stochastic optimization and xxx.